Paco8880/Portfolio_DEMIRI_Tringa/README.md

 ---

 ### **Note**
-Throughout the Projects and on my username you will see the name Paco, this is the name of my cat that I like to involve everywhere in my life, since she is my lucky charm!!
+Throughout the Projects and on my Username you will see the name Paco, this is the name of my cat that I like to involve everywhere in my life, since she is my lucky charm!!